 The Environmental Health program in the Center for Public Health Policy offers interns an opportunity to work on priority issues impacting the public’s health, including environmental health systems, the built environment, water quality and security, environmental justice and health equity.
-More information about the Environmental Health program can be found by visiting our environmental health page.
+Fin more information about the Environmental Health program at apha.org/topics-and-issues/environmental-health.
 APHA internships are unpaid and located in Washington, D.C.

 Interns complete research on issues, develop fact sheets and background reports, support outreach and communication to public health professionals, and contribute content to the Environmental Health web pages and social media.
 In addition, interns are provided opportunities to participate in relevant hearings, briefings, meetings and webinars, as well as interact with APHA leadership and members.